Yea

 Yea lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the 2021 Census, the Yea statistical area's population is estimated at around 2,050 as of November 2025.
-This reflects an increase of 261 people (14.6%) since the 2021 Census, which reported a population of 1,789 people.
-The change is inferred from the resident population of 1,842 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 88 validated new addresses since the Census date.
+Based on analysis of ABS population updates for the broader area around the suburb of Yea, and new addresses validated by AreaSearch since the 2021 Census, the estimated population as of Feb 2026 is around 2,051.
+This reflects an increase of 262 people (14.6%) since the 2021 Census, which reported a population of 1,789 people.
+The change is inferred from the resident population of 1,842, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 88 validated new addresses since the Census date.
 This level of population equates to a density ratio of 11.6 persons per square kilometer.
-The Yea's 14.6% growth since the 2021 census exceeded the SA4 region (6.8%), along with the non-metro area, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by interstate migration that contributed approximately 87.0% of overall population gains during recent periods.
+Yea's 14.6% growth since the 2021 census exceeded the SA4 region (6.9%), along with the Rest of Vic., marking it as a growth leader in the region.
+Population growth for the area was primarily driven by interstate migration, contributing approximately 87.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population